PiSugar/Whisplay/README.md

     Run `test.py`:
     ```shell
     cd example
-    python test.py
+    sudo python test.py
     ```
-    You can also specify an image for testing:
+    You can also specify an image or sound for testing:
     ```shell
-    python test.py test1.jpg
+    sudo python test.py --image test.jpg --sound test.mp3
     ```
     **Effect**: When executed, the script will display a test image on the LCD.
 Pressing any button will change the screen to a solid color, and the RGB LED will simultaneously change to match that color.